awslabs/mountpoint-s3/doc/CONFIGURATION.md

 # Configuring Mountpoint for Amazon S3

-In most scenarios, you can use Mountpoint by running the following command, where you should replace `DOC-EXAMPLE-BUCKET` with the name of your Amazon S3 bucket, and `/path/to/mount` with the directory you want to mount your bucket into:
+In most scenarios, you can use Mountpoint by running the following command, where you should replace `amzn-s3-demo-bucket` with the name of your Amazon S3 bucket, and `/path/to/mount` with the directory you want to mount your bucket into:

-    mount-s3 DOC-EXAMPLE-BUCKET /path/to/mount
+    mount-s3 amzn-s3-demo-bucket /path/to/mount

 We've tried hard to make this simple command adopt good defaults for most scenarios.
 However, some scenarios may need additional configuration.
 This document shows how to configure these elements of Mountpoint:
 * [AWS credentials](#aws-credentials)